aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-charts/chart-workbook/_index.md

 }
 ```

-The `updateChartData` parameter (under the `SetExternalWorkbook` method) is used to specify whether an excel workbook will be loaded or not.
+The `ChartData` parameter (under the `SetExternalWorkbook` method) is used to specify whether an excel workbook will be loaded or not.

-* When `updateChartData` value is set to `false`, only the workbook path gets updated—the chart data will not be loaded or updated from the target workbook.
+* When `ChartData` value is set to `false`, only the workbook path gets updated—the chart data will not be loaded or updated from the target workbook.
 You may want to use this setting when in a situation where the target workbook is nonexistent or unavailable.
-* When `updateChartData` value is set to `true` , the chart data gets updated from the target workbook.
+* When `ChartData` value is set to `true` , the chart data gets updated from the target workbook.

 ```c#
 using (Presentation pres = new Presentation())